-Priority Action Summary Status Maintain and annually review Council's Long Term Financial Strategy to ensure financial Develop a Revenue and Rating Strategy in line with the requirements of the new Local Government Act This project is due to start later in the financial year. • sustanability Liaise with the Valuer General to ensure the smooth introduction of centralised valuations and undertake annual rate modelling based on revaluations Council staff have worked closely with the Valuer General through the tender process to appoint valuers to undertake Council valuations.
+Priority Action Summary Status Maintain and annually review Council's Long Term Financial Strategy to ensure financial Develop a Revenue and Rating Strategy in line with the requirements of the new Local Government Act This project is due to start later in the financial year. • sustainability Liaise with the Valuer General to ensure the smooth introduction of centralised valuations and undertake annual rate modelling based on revaluations Council staff have worked closely with the Valuer General through the tender process to appoint valuers to undertake Council valuations.
 This has resulted in Council's existin a valuers being reappointed which should greatly assist in a smooth transition.
-There remains some concerns regarding the VG's timelines for the 2019 revaluation in terms of gaining access to timely information for rate modelling. • Maintain sound financial practices by completion of the Annual Financial Statements for the year ended 30 June 2018 and receive full audit clearance by the legislated time frame of 30 September (including compliance with the Model Financial Report) Audit clearance on the 2017-18 Financial Statements was received in September from the Victorian Auditor General. • Review the Long Term Financial Strategy and seek Council adoption of the revised framework in line with the new requirements of the Local Government Act This action will occur in quarter two of 2018-19, be presented to the Council in quarter three and be approved by Council in quarter four. • Maintain Council as an employer of choice and provide a safe work environment Complete a Workforce Management Plan in line with the requirements of the new Local Government Act The review of the Local Government Act is has been delayed.
-Work will be undertaken in the first instance on seeking examples of Workforce Management Plans to ensure Council is prepared for when the revised Local Government Act and associated regulations are implemented. • Complete the development of a CEO remuneration policy as required under the new Local Government Act As the review of the Local Government Act has been delayed work on this action is limited to researching examples of remuneration policies to inform the CEO Remuneration Policy development process. • objectives for year three will be reviewed in more detail as the published on Council's website.
-Over the next quarter the publish to the community the outcomes achieved against the prior year important to ensure it is still accurate and valid.
-The Strategy will also be added to the Pulse system for future reporting.
+There remains some concerns regarding the VG's timelines for the 2019 revaluation in terms of gaining access to timely information for rate modelling.
+Maintain sound financial practices by completion of the Annual Financial Statements for the year ended 30 June 2018 and receive full audit clearance by the legislated time frame of 30 September (including compliance with the Model Financial Report) Audit clearance on the 2017-18 Financial Statements was received in September from the Victorian Auditor General. • Review the Long Term Financial Strategy and seek Council adoption of the revised framework in line with the new requirements of the Local Government Act This action will occur in quarter two of 2018-19, be presented to the Council in quarter three and be approved by Council in quarter four. • Maintain Council as an employer of choice and provide a safe work environment Complete a Workforce Management Plan in line with the requirements of the new Local Government Act The review of the Local Government Act is has been delayed.
+Work will be undertaken in the first instance on seeking examples of Workforce Management Plans to ensure Council is prepared for when the revised Local Government Act and associated regulations are implemented. • Complete the development of a CEO remuneration policy as required under the new Local Government Act As the review of the Local Government Act has been delayed work on this action is limited to researching examples of remuneration policies to inform the CEO Remuneration Policy development process. •

-Priority Action Summary Status Provide high quality, timely customer service Achieve an index score of 76 or higher for customer satisfaction (Community Satisfaction Survey) The Community Satisfaction Survey will be conducted again in February 2019.
+Priority Action Summary Status Provide high quality, timely customer service Achieve an index score of 76 or higher for customer satisfaction (Community Satisfaction Survey) The Community Satisfaction Survey will be conducted again in February 2019. •